Friends, I have very important news:

 - Serve as is, or with coconut whipped cream and an additional sprinkle of cinnamon, nutmeg, and/or pumpkin pie spice (optional).
 These would also be amazing with my Brown Sugar Pecans!

-*Nutrition information is calculated using the entire crust and filling, and is a rough estimate for 1 of 12 mini pies without additional toppings.
+*Nutrition information is a rough estimate calculated using the entire crust and filling and without additional toppings.